aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

 Let's say we're market manipulator dealing with yUSDC

-1. We trade a massive yUSDC for yOtherAsset in the pool
+1. We trade a massive USDC for some other stablecoin in the pool
 2. This drives down the price of yUSDC
 3. We come by and deposit large amounts of USDC into the fUSDC vault
-4. The term `underlyingBalanceWithInvestment()`  in the calculation `amount.mul(totalSupply()).div(underlyingBalanceWithInvestment());` reduced
+4. The term `underlyingBalanceWithInvestment()` in the calculation `amount.mul(totalSupply()).div(underlyingBalanceWithInvestment());` is reduced
-5. Resulting in a larger value in toMint than we'd otherwise be entitled to.
+5. This results in a larger value in toMint than we'd otherwise be entitled to, hence we mint more fUSDC.

-But how does this result in profit when we go-on to withdraw from the pool?
+But how does this result in profit when we go on to withdraw from the pool?

 ### Withdrawing USDC